-For nearly 40 years, the Curriculum Management Audit™ has been the premier tool for school districts to analyze the effectiveness of processes and programs at an organizational level.
+For more than 40 years, the Curriculum Management Audit™ has been the premier tool for school districts to analyze the effectiveness of processes and programs at an organizational level.
 It provides a unique, independent review of policy framework; scope and quality of curriculum; consistency and equity in schools and program implementation; effectiveness of programs and process monitoring; and use and allocation of budget and resources for improved productivity.

 The CMA follows generally accepted principals of organizational effectiveness and produces a comprehensive, detailed and highly contextualized written report that diagnoses the system’s strengths and weaknesses and recommends concrete actions that boards and superintendents can take to improve student learning and teacher efficacy in their systems.
 The CMA is perfect for district leadership teams seeking valuable feedback regarding efforts to improve student achievement.

 The CMA can be modified in a number of ways to suit the needs of districts.
 Some of those ways include: